 If you are working from home but require temporary access to campus for such purposes as accessing files, signing documents, etc., you may do so as long as you are well and not self-isolating or quarantined.
 Please limit your visits to campus as much as possible and arrange with colleagues and co-workers to stagger your visits.

-If you are self-isolating or quarantined, you are required to stay at home at all times.
+If you are self-isolating or quarantined, follow the current guidance provided by health authorities.
+In general, you are required to stay at home at all times.

 If the university closes, will I still get paid?

 The university has closed its doors to the public and students, however the university continues to remain open (albeit locked) for staff and faculty who require access.
 The university is committed to supporting all employees as much as possible through this challenging and unpredictable situation.
-At this time, we anticipate no disruption in payroll aside from some regular seasonal layoffs that are happening earlier than normal.
 Some employees may need to draw on sick time or other time banks if they are quarantined, have other responsibilities, or similar.

-We continue to monitor the situation closely and continue to assess what additional measures may need to be implemented to support you.
-We will provide timely updates as soon as new information becomes available.
+We continue to monitor the situation closely and commit to keeping you informed as new information becomes available.